How Top Teams Use Crossing Patterns To Break Defensive Blocks – Tactical Theory

 Although just a snapshot, more than 50% of top-level goals come from just one attacking method, highlighting the importance of coaching these moments.

-This tactical analysis dissects the tactics behind successful attacks that involve crosses.
+This tactical analysis dissects the football tactics behind successful attacks that involve crosses.

 The optimal zone to cross from, the optimal number of attacking players in the box, and the optimal positioning for the second phase of crosses are all analysed in this tactical theory piece.